CABAH/learningRresources/README.md

 ## Species distribution modelling
 - <a href="https://damariszurell.github.io/SDM-Intro/">Introduction to species distribution modelling in R</a>: a short, half-day introduction to species distribution modelling in R, including a brief overview of the concept of species distribution modelling, and an introduction to the main modelling steps
+- <a href="https://jcoliver.github.io/learn-r/011-species-distribution-models.html">A very brief introduction to species distribution models in R</a>: this introductory tutorial will show you how to turn your coordinate data into a range map
 - <a href="https://r-forge.r-project.org/scm/viewvc.php/*checkout*/pkg/inst/doc/Biomod_Presentation_Manual.pdf?revision=218&root=biomod&pathrev=218">Presentation Manual for BIOMOD</a> (PDF): BIOMOD is a platform for ensemble forecasting of species distributions, enabling the explicit treatment of model uncertainties and the examination of species-environment relationships
 - <a href="https://r-forge.r-project.org/scm/viewvc.php/*checkout*/pkg/biomod2/inst/doc/Simple_species_modelling.pdf?root=biomod">An example of species distribution modelling with <code>biomod2</code></a> (PDF): how to build, evaluate and project a single species distribution model using the <code>biomod2</code> package